txst54/AICamp/Week2/README.md

 # Week 2

 ## Multivariate Gradient Descent
-Edit the degree variable in the gradientDescent.py file to modify the degree, number of points, and learning rate for the program
+Edit the gradientDescent.py file to modify the degree, number of points, and learning rate for the program

 ### Cubic (degree 3)
 ![](cubic.png)